RO EN

 2. A quote: the code you write makes you a programmer; the code you delete makes you a good programmer; but the code you don't have to write makes you a great programmer; so where do you stand?

 I honestly tell you that I was in the second category.
-I reached the stage of cleaning and optimizing code.
+I reached the part of cleaning and optimizing code.

-Recently I received a new project in which I have to change the perspective through which I viewed things.
+Recently, I received a new project in which I have to change a bit the perspective through which I viewed things.
 Considering the latest technologies from Microsoft, it is now possible to create a .NET application and host it on a Linux server or even on Docker.
 Which option would you choose: Linux server or Docker container?

-At the moment, I am an advocate of using frameworks that clearly ease the work of a programmer.
+At the moment, I am a supporter of using frameworks that clearly ease a programmer's work.
 For the .NET framework, I could say there are three major frameworks:

 - Linq